-In a small bowl, whisk together the flour and 1/2 cup of the broth.
 In a 2-quart saucepan, heat the oil over medium heat.
 Add the mushrooms and cook, stirring, 6 minutes, or until they are tender.
 Add the remaining broth, thyme, salt and pepper; and bring to a boil.
 Whisk in the flour mixture and cook, stirring constantly, for 3 minutes, or until the mixture thickens.
 Stir in the mixed vegetables and chicken.

 Bake in preheated oven for 30 to 40 minutes or until the crust is lightly browned.